 Your job will not be to create content.
 It will be to create the content that makes a genuine difference from this broader perspective – and in a strategic way, leveraging the proper – trustworthy – human and other channels and not running from the emotional realities and the true needs of today’s customer.
 Useful content, relevant content, they all remain important.
 But smart, trustworthy and optimized content in the relational customer context will be more important than ever.

 Here is a closing thought: if, despite an increase of distrust regarding media, governments, businesses, CEOs and so on, as Edelman found in its annual Trust Barometer, edition 2017, businesses have an opportunity to ‘step up on the issues that matter for people and society’, it will probably impact the way we ‘do content marketing’.
 And maybe this time we’ll do it better as in the end, it starts with putting people, their fears and their emotions in the center of everything we do’ to paraphraze Edelman.

 The good news: the first steps haven’t changed.
 It begins with – truly – listening, not in the least to your internal customers: employees.
 Something we see less companies doing in their ‘content marketing’ approaches.
 It’s not the first time we live in times of decreasing certainties and trust, it’s not the first time we need to restore that trust.
 But we have to do it – and always should, not just in times of crises.
 And this time it’s serious.

-Revisit your content marketing strategy in 2017 – if your brand is a promise, now more than ever your content needs to live up to that promise, from start until finish.
+Revisit your content marketing strategy – if your brand is a promise, now more than ever your content needs to live up to that promise, from start until finish.